makrai/notes/sakaguchi1907-WinoGrande-adversarial.md

 # 6 Conclusions 8

-* Unlike past decades where the community constructed a static benchmark dataset to work on for many years to come, we now need AI algorithms to compose challenges that are hard enough for AI, which requires dynamic datasets that evolve together with the evolving SOTA
+* Unlike past decades where the community constructed a static benchmarks to work on for many years to come, we now need AI algorithms to compose challenges that are hard enough for AI, which requires dynamic datasets that evolve together with the evolving SOTA